EU faces Syria sanctions crunch over push to arm rebels

 EU officials see compromise - possibly by delaying an easing of the arms embargo until after peace talks or by limiting the types of weapon allowed and which rebel groups may receive them.

-"I think everyone is manoeuvring here," said Shashank Joshi at London think-tank the Royal United Services Institute.
+"I think everyone is maneuvering here," said Shashank Joshi at London think-tank the Royal United Services Institute.

 "The Brits are very keen to show they will take this quite far.
 Will they actually pull the trigger?
 Will they get rid of the entire apparatus of sanctions and asset freezes that this entails?
 I am not so sure."